Changissnz/internet_insecurity_of_today/README.md

 - The greater connectivity offered by present and emerging internet technologies carries the paradox of resource management, especially for matters of pre-empting social arrangements and elevating mediocrity as well as foreignness and fringe persons.
-The paradox reveals itself at times to individuals, then makes them forget so as to preserve their sanity.
+The paradox reveals itself at times to individuals, then makes them forget so as to preserve their sanity for them to live within today's means.